 RFID technology can effectively solve the increasingly rampant product anti-counterfeiting phenomenon

 It is estimated that the annual market affected by counterfeit products in the world reaches 300 billion US dollars, which is quite amazing, accounting for 10% of the world's total trade.
 While counterfeit products are flooding the market, they also cause a lot of work to be lost.
 The EU estimates that 100,000 people have lost their jobs because of counterfeit products.
-Needless to say, some special products' anti-inferior products, such as aircraft parts and medicines, directly threaten people's lives.
+Needless to say, the anti-inferior products of some special products, such as aircraft parts and medicines, directly threaten people's lives.

 The annual market affected by counterfeit products in the world reaches 300 billion US dollars, which is 10% of the total world trade.

 One of the main advantages of RFID technology for manufacturers is that they can be integrated directly into existing products, machines or equipment without major changes to current production equipment.
 The RFID tag itself has read and write capabilities, can be written to the manufacturer's unique encrypted code, and easily integrated into a variety of goods.

 An important factor in the ability of RFID systems to be used in business is that the same type of label can be applied to different products, as this can lead to an increase in the scale of production of the label, which ultimately reduces the price of the label to an acceptable level.
 For some valuable items, however, the size of the label is far more important than the price of the label.